Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

 \item[iii)] The expectation value of the stationary distribution of $\SSS$ is far greater\footnote{The informal term ``far greater" is used extensively in the literature to describe the BB hypothesis, the second law, and the PH.
 A possible formalization of ``far greater" is $P\left(\dfrac{d\SSS}{dt}\Big|_{t_0}>0\right)(S_0)\sim1$. } than $S_{t_0}$. \end{enumerate}

 $ $

 The immediate implication of the BB hypothesis would be that entropy increases going into our past, i.e., that we are BBs.

 As pointed out above, Boltzmann proved that the first of the suppositions defining the BB hypothesis follows from Newton's laws (and therefore from $\D_1$).
 However, the other two suppositions are just as crucial to have a ``BB'' as the term is usually considered.
+For current purposes it is safe to simply \textit{assume} that item (iii) of the BB hypothesis holds, by incorporating that assumption into our prior.
+(While cosmological arguments indicate that that assumption holds, there are subtleties that are irrelevant for current purposes.)

-In particular, as mentioned above, the H theorem does \textit{not} specify that the stochastic process generating the trajectory of entropy values of our universe is singleton-equivalent.
+Item (ii) of the BB hypothesis is far more problematic however.
+The entropy conjecture does \textit{not} specify that the stochastic process generating the trajectory of entropy values of our universe is singleton-equivalent.
 So the posterior probability of the laws of the universe conditioned only on the data ${\cal{D}}_1$ is \textit{not} peaked about the BB hypothesis, as that hypothesis is defined above.
-This clarification of what the H theorem does (not) imply concerning the BB hypothesis is our second contribution.
+This clarification of what the entropy conjecture does (not) imply concerning the BB hypothesis is our fourth contribution.

-In light of this clarification, is there any way we might infer the BB hypothesis from the assumption only (that $\D_1$ is true and therefore) the H theorem holds, as the standard arguments for the BB hypothesis in the literature claim to do?
-To answer this question, first define ${\cal{D}}_2$ to be some set of scientific records which have the property that {if} the H theorem holds (i.e., if the first supposition of the BB hypothesis holds), and ${\cal{D}}_2$ is reliable, then the other two suppositions of the BB hypothesis hold with high posterior probability, conditioned on both $\D_1$ and $\D_2$?
+In light of this clarification, is there any way we might infer the BB hypothesis from the assumption only that ($\D_1$ is true and therefore) the entropy conjecture holds, as the standard arguments for the BB hypothesis in the literature claim to do?
+To answer this question, first define ${\cal{D}}_2$ to be some set of scientific records which have the property that {if} the entropy conjecture holds (i.e., if the first supposition of the BB hypothesis holds), and ${\cal{D}}_2$ is reliable, then the other two suppositions of the BB hypothesis hold with high posterior probability, conditioned on both $\D_1$ and $\D_2$.

-As just discussed, the H theorem by itself does not establish the second and third suppositions of the BB hypothesis.
-So it appears that $\D_1$ cannot play the role of $\D_2$.
-What if $\D_2$ were some other data, distinct from $\D_1$?
-In such a case the BB hypothesis would hold.
 We will use the term ``standard argument'' for the BB hypothesis to mean the assumption that there is such a $\D_2$, and so suppositions (ii) and (iii) of the BB hypothesis hold.

+Unfortunately, whether or not we have such a $\D_2$, we definitely do have yet another, third data set, $\D_3$, which (via the nailed set construction rule) contradicts supposition (ii) of the BB hypothesis.
+It's convenient to partition this set of data $\D_3$ into two distinct subsets, $\D_3(1)$ and $\D_3(2)$, and discuss them separately.